Sam5566/linux_setup/README.md

 run `check.sh` to find out those unsucessful setup after restart your computer.

 ## Selection
 There are many flie in folder **setup_code** and **settingfiles** and they are show below.
 If you do not want such app/setup just remove the file with the same name from those folder.
+If something you don't want is only a part of the file, just go into that setup file and comment the line.
+Each part of installation should be seperated and easy to reconized.

 * terminal: to make the terminal more beautiful, more easy to look and help user execute the shell
 	* zsh